Book a demo

 Bespoke intelligence for every team

-Nedap's created a system where knowledge flows naturally through specialized assistants for specific teams.
+Nedap's created a system of specialized assistants for all teams.

 Take the customer success assistant.

-Tightly integrated with HubSpot, it provides customer success managers with instant access to customer histories, previous issues, and context from past interactions.
+Tightly integrated with HubSpot, it provides CSMs with instant access to customer histories, previous issues, and context from past interactions.
 When a client calls with a complex question, the team can quickly surface relevant information without interrupting colleagues or scheduling unnecessary meetings.

 "Customer success people can get overviews of who contacted them, what issues were happening with that customer, what explanations have been provided."